PicsArt/cppbind/docs/03_get_started/01_functions.rst

 .. note::
     Kotlin and Swift have a support for nullable arguments.
     For Python nullable arguments and return values are marked as Optional.
-    Since all arguments are nullable in Python, IEGEN does additional runtime checks to not allow passing null value where a non null value is expected.
+    Since all arguments are nullable in Python, CppBind does additional runtime checks to not allow passing null value where a non null value is expected.

 Now let's see some usage examples for generated bindings: